 - Select Add an activity or resource from the toggle menu.

-- From the list of activities select UNSW Lecture Recording + and click Add.
+- From the list of activities select UNSW Lecture Recordings+ and click Add.

 - Write a suitable name for the lecture recording and click Show more.
 Change the Launch container setting to New Window.
 This will allow instructors to maximize the use of screen space when delivering a presentation in the lecture.
 Click Save and display.